How Can I Soar with the Eagles when I am Surrounded by Chickens?

 Roost with Chickens

-When my clients, people just like you, start working with me to gain the objectives of improving their life, one of the first things I ask is, “How many people have direct influence over your life, such as your spouse, children, friends, relatives, etc.?”
+When my clients, people just like you, start working with me to gain the objectives of improving their life for self-improvement, one of the first things I ask is, “How many people have direct influence over your life, such as your spouse, children, friends, relatives, etc.?”
 This lays down a specific directive for my client to assess.

 Why should you care?
 These are the same people that have been influencing you throughout your life.
 How do you think they will react to you making significant change in your life without consulting with them first?
 Some will think you are leaving the fold.
 Others will take steps to put you back into ‘your box’, so they do not need to make changes in their expectations of you.